AustinClojure/track1-chatter/Pages/7-add-atom.md

 2. Extract the "msg" field from the form data in `params` and name it `msg-param`.
 3. Execute the `update-messages!` function for the chat-messages atom and the values of the previously established `name-param` and `msg-param` names.
 4. Assign the name `new-messages` to the result of `update-messages!`.
-5. Execute `page-index` for the new collection of messages now called `new-messages`.
+5. Execute `index-page` for the new collection of messages now called `new-messages`.
-6. Return the HTML produced by `page-index` and forget about the names `name-param`, `msg-param`, and `new-messages`.
+6. Return the HTML produced by `index-page` and forget about the names `name-param`, `msg-param`, and `new-messages`.

 > #### let
 > `let` expressions are used to temporarily associate names with the results of other expressions, similar to how a function assigns names to its arguments.
 These named values can also be re-used without the cost of re-evaluating the expression that generated them.